plamarque/sphinx-poc/docs/getting-started.rst

 **WebDAV**

 This term stands for Web-based Distributed Authoring and Versioning.
-In PRODUCT, it is used as a mean to access the content repository directly from the **Sites Explorer**.
+In eXo Platform, it is used as a mean to access the content repository directly from the **Sites Explorer**.

 **Symlink**